IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 ![View deployment space](../.gitbook/assets/images/prework/view-deployment-space.png)

-## 4. Get the IBM Cloud platform API key and Watson Machine Learning service instance location
+## 4. Get the IBM Cloud platform API key

-In some parts of this workshop, you will be executing Jupyter notebooks which use the Watson Machine Learning API to perform operations on your Watson Machine Learning instance.
-For the Jupyter notebooks to gain access to your Watson Machine Learning instance, you will need to provide them with the API key for your IBM Cloud account as well as the location of the WML service instance.

-### Get the IBM Cloud platform API key

 Use one of the following methods to retrieve the IBM Cloud Platform API key: